|1 tbsp Sesame oil|

 Skip the take out tonight you can have this Black Pepper Chicken Stir Fry on the table in less than 30 minutes!

-This Black Pepper Chicken stir fry tastes just like the kind you would order from in the restaurants.
-It’s packed with plenty of vegetables such as broccoli, peppers, onions and celery which is sure to curb your take-out craving for the night!
+It’s packed with plenty of vegetables such as broccoli, peppers, onions and celery which is sure to curb your take-out craving for tonight!

-Me and Jason used to go out every week for chinese food, we enjoy it that much.
-However now that I can make most of these type of dishes here at home we tend to go out way less these days.
+Me and my partner used to go out every week for chinese food, we enjoy it that much.
+However now a days, I like to make these type of dishes at home.
+It not only saves us a ton of money it is also much healthier i’m sure.

 It’s so darn delicious that i’m confident it will be one of those recipes that you will want to keep in your recipe book.
 And truthfully this is the best homemade Black Pepper Chicken Stir Fry that we have tried.